vrtmrz/obsidian-livesync/README.md

 1. The dialog to create a credential will be shown. type any name or leave it default, hit the "Add" button.
     ![step 2](instruction_images/credentials_2.png)
-    _NOTE: This "name" is not related to your username that uses in Obsidian-livesync._
+    _NOTE: This "name" is not related to your username that uses in self-hosted-livesync._

 1. Back to "Service credentials", the new credential should be created.
     open details.